Patients & Caregivers

 Tommy's transplanted kidney is, if not the longest, one of the longest functioning live donor kidneys in U.S. history.

-At WORLDSymposium, we talked with Elizabeth Smith of Emory University about her poster presentation involving 3 women suspected of having Fabry disease who underwent further genetic testing to confirm or deny the diagnosis.
+Elizabeth Smith of Emory University talks about her abstract involving 3 women suspected of having Fabry disease who underwent further genetic testing.

 Just got a sneak peak of the data Alnylam will be presenting next week at the XV International Symposium on Amyloidosis in Uppsala, Sweden.